Bayer says EU approves BASF as buyer of antitrust divestments

-FRANKFURT, May 29 (Reuters) - Bayer said on Tuesday said the European Commission had approved BASF as a suitable buyer of the businesses Bayer will divest to win regulatory approval for the planned acquisition of Monsanto.
+FRANKFURT (Reuters) - Bayer (BAYGn.DE) said on Tuesday said the European Commission had approved BASF (BASFn.DE) as a suitable buyer of the businesses Bayer will divest to win regulatory approval for the planned acquisition of Monsanto.

 The EU commission, which is Europe’s antitrust regulator, ruled in March that the assets Bayer agreed to shed are sufficient to approve the Monsanto deal, but it had yet to give a final nod on whether BASF would sufficiently stoke competition as new owner.